Modelica.Magnetic.QuasiStatic.FluxTubes.UsersGuide

 A flux tube confines the magnetic flux.
 Flied lines, and flux tubes, respectively are always closed.
 So there is no flux entering or leaving a flux tube.
 The total flux of a configuration can be represented by parallel flux tubes, representing different flux paths.
 This is considered by connecting the elements of a lumped circuit model, such that the sum of all fluxes of a connection is equivalent to zero.

-For a section of a flux tube with length the magnetic potential difference is determined by the length integral over the magnetic field strength:
+the magnetic potential difference is determined by the length integral over the magnetic field strength:

 The magnetic flux entering, and leaving a flux tube, respectively, is determined by the surface integral of the normal component of the magnetic field strength: